Table of Contents

 On the other hand, if you’re affiliated with or connected to a library that subscribes to ScienceDirect, you have more private sharing rights for research accessed through that agreement.
-This might include sharing use for classroom teaching (via course packs and programs) and/or internal education and training at an institution, as well as including the article for the purposes of grant funding.
+This might include sharing the article for classroom teaching (via course packs and programs) and/or internal education and training at an institution, as well as including it for grant funding purposes.

 Otherwise, once an article is published, sharing can typically be done via a specific agreement between the author and the publishing entity.
 This includes the prohibition of sharing the published article publicly on a platform like Academia.edu or ResearchGate.

 Why These Guidelines are Important